episerver/EPiServer.Labs.Find.Toolbox/README.md

 ## Installation

-1. Copy all files into your project
+1. Copy all files into your project or install NuGet package

 2. Remove any use of .UsingSynonyms()